 Short Term Storage

-This area is for things that might need addressing within the year.
+This container is for things that might need addressing within the year.
 This would be for new appliance receipts and warranty’s, receipts, ongoing insurance or medical bills.
 You can use filing boxes or binders for this type of storage.

 - Recommended Storage Container – Shelf binders, File boxes